What to Do When Someone Dies

 Consider speaking to a financial adviser or Citizens Advice.
 They can help with managing the estate and any debts.

-Many Angus funeral directors, like Parkgrove, offer payment plans or advice on cheaper options if money is tight.
+Many Angus funeral directors, like Parkgrove, offer advice on more affordable options if money is a worry.

 By following these steps and using the available support services, you can manage the challenges of a death with more clarity and reassurance.